imafurrylol/draggable/README.md

 -- options:
--- Smooth: boolean (whether it smooths or not, default is true -- Speed: number (higher = faster, lower = slower, default is 0.44) -- Handle: GuiObject (default is nil, if not specific anywhere on the input GuiObject will start the dragging) -- example: local drag = Draggable.new(GUI, { Smooth = false, Handle = GUI.handle })
+-- Smooth: boolean (whether it smooths or not, default is true -- Speed: number (higher = faster, lower = slower, default is 0.44) -- Handle: GuiObject (default is nil, if not set, anywhere on the input GuiObject will start the drag) -- example: local drag = Draggable.New(GUI, { Smooth = false, Handle = GUI.handle })

 drag.OnStartDragging = function()
 	print("start")